kdupon/kdupon.github.io/_posts/2017-02-09-exploring-ireland.md

 ![{{ page.image_alt }}]({{ page.image_src }})

 ### Ireland is a fantastic country.
-The scenery is just breathtaking, the people are full of life, and there is a ton of things to do.
+The scenery is just breathtaking, the people are full of life, and there are a ton of things to do.
 I took a ten day trip to Ireland in May with one of my favorite people and we loved everything about the entire experience.
 I highly recommend making the journey to the Emerald Island; you’ll have a fantastic time!
 I love Ireland because you are so disconnected from everything else in the world that you can simply **soak in the beauty around you**.
 I’ve put together the tips and highlights from our trip and my recommendations for how to spend your time.

 ### Things to Know